marc83/hello-world/README.md

 Hi Humans!

-Hubot here, I like Node.js and Coffeeescript (thats what I'm made of!).
+Hubot here, I like Node.js and Coffeescript (thats what I'm made of!).
 I've had tacos on the moon and find them far  superior to Earth tacos.